What will I study?

 Our graduates have gone on to work for organizations including:

 U&Sluno, Science and Technology Center Ostrava, Česká pojišťovna, Innogy, Tieto, OSIsoft

 Tuition fee, funding, and financial support

 Based on your achieved learning outcomes, you can apply for an academic scholarship.
-Also, if you have achieved outstanding academic results, you can be awarded a scholarship to cover the tuition fee.
+Also, you can apply for the accommodation scholarship and others.

 How to apply

 You have to provide the original or the certified copy of evidence of secondary level education.
 Together with this evidence you have to provide the certified copy of the list of your grades since the first until at least the penultimate term of your studies at the secondary school.